 A similar area of application for chunking is if you have to memorise two details that are relatively consistent.
-As seen later, chunking together two at first completely irrelevant things can prove to be extremely helpful in reducing the amount of information to memorise.
+As seen later, chunking together two at first completely irrelevant things can be extremely helpful in reducing the amount of information to memorise.
 Again, it’s all about setting up a logical system beforehand and practising it.

 In the example of MedAT, chunking could be used with blood-groups and medication.
 These too are consistent and can be allocated with a noun for each blood-group depending on the medication, something along these lines:

 As the name might suggest, the Loci method is based on specific points in a specific space.
 This method is used in a variety of ways (MedAT example below).
-It is also known as the memory palace technique used extensively by Sherlock Holmes.
+It is also known as the memory palace technique, used extensively by Sherlock Holmes.
 But with practice and a familiar space with full of discrete loci, anyone can build it.

 The principle is again fairly simple.
-You choose a space (a room or a street for example) where you are comfortable and that you know to the last detail.
-In this place, you then choose specific locations (loci), where you “put” your objects during the encoding phase.
+You choose a space (a room or a street, for example) where you are comfortable and that you know to the last detail.
+In this place, you then pick specific locations (loci), where you “put” your objects during the encoding phase.
 This is where the beauty of the system comes in — everything that was previously only imagined, from numbers to allergens and months, now gets integrated into this mind palace.

 Integration of techniques on the example of MedAT